-This week on Good Day Acadiana we took Father's Day cards to another level!
-We're always searching for the right card to give Dad for his special day.
-I wanted to bring that same excitement to our craft this week so we created these 3D themed Father's Day cards.
+On one of our past segments on Good Day Acadiana we took Father's Day cards to another level!
+Since we know the kids will be searching for just the right card to give Dad for his special day, I wanted to bring that same excitement to our craft so we created these 3D themed Father's Day cards.
 The kids will love to make these for their special guy!
+Check out our post from Good Day Acadiana with Alex Worstell last year:

 I was inspired to create these 3D-themed cards from craft ideas on We Are Teachers.
 I knew I needed to put my own spin on it and find items around the house that we could use to make these cards stand out.